BrunaRihl/FineShine-Jewellery/README.md

   * Action Taken:

- Removed the width: 600px; property from the form container style (div#mc_embed_signup), allowing the form to dynamically adjust to the screen size, thereby fixing the issue of information cutoff and email input box.
+ Removed the width: 600px; property from the form container style, allowing the form to dynamically adjust to the screen size, thereby fixing the issue of information cutoff and email input box.

 ![bug - 3 solved](/media/docs/bug5-solved.jpg)